North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 North Carolina Stats and Trends

-- North Carolina has three wins against the spread in five games this season.
+- North Carolina has three wins against the spread in five games this year.

-- The Tar Heels have always covered the spread this season when favored by 17.5 points or more.
+- This season, the Tar Heels have won against the spread in each of their two games as a favorite of 17.5 points or more.

-- North Carolina has hit the over in 60% of its opportunities this year (three times over five games with a set point total).
+- North Carolina's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- North Carolina is 3-0 against the spread and 3-0 overall in games when it scores more than 31.4 points.
+- North Carolina is 3-0 against the spread and 3-0 overall this season when the team records more than 31.4 points.

-- North Carolina is 3-0 against the spread and 3-0 overall when the team piles up over 409.8 yards.
+- In games that North Carolina amasses more than 409.8 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Tar Heels have turned the ball over three more times (8 total) than the Seminoles have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.